Large values of $L$-functions on $1$-line: Introduction

 where $C_1$ is an explicitly computable constant. \\

 In 2017, Aistleitner, Munsch and the second author \cite{Chris} used the resonance method to prove that there is a constant $C$ such that

-Note that this result essentially matches \eqref{sound-conjecture}, however, the size of the interval here is much larger than what is expected. \\
+Note that this result essentially matches \eqref{sound-conjecture}, however, the size of the interval here is much larger.
+Unfortunately, over shorter intervals $[T,T+H]$, very little seems to be known regarding large values of $\zeta(1+it)$ (see \cite{Maksym}, \cite{ouimet} for further details).\\

-In this paper, we generalize \eqref{zeta-large_values} to a large class $\mathbb{G}$ of $L$-functions, which conjecturally contains the Selberg class $\mathbb{S}$.
+In this paper, we generalize \eqref{zeta-large_values} to a large class of $L$-functions, namely $\mathbb{G}$, which conjecturally contains the Selberg class $\mathbb{S}$.
+We establish \eqref{zeta-large_values} for elements in $\mathbb{G}$ with non-negative Dirichlet coefficients.
 The key difference between $\mathbb{G}$ and $\mathbb{S}$ is that elements in $\mathbb{G}$ satisfy a polynomial Euler-product which is a more restrictive condition than that in $\mathbb{S}$.
 However, the functional equation in $\mathbb{S}$ is replaced by a weaker ``growth condition" in $\mathbb{G}$.
-This is a significant generalization because most Euler products, which have an analytic continuation exhibit a growth condition.
+This is a significant generalization because most Euler products, which have an analytic continuation exhibit a growth condition, but perhaps not a functional equation.
 As applications, we prove the analogue of \eqref{zeta-large_values} for Dedekind zeta-functions $\zeta_K(s)$ and Rankin-Selberg $L$-functions given by $L(s,f\times f)$.
-We also prove a generalized Merten's theorem for $\mathbb{G}$ as a precursor to the proof of our main theorem.
+We also prove a generalized Merten's theorem for $\mathbb{G}$ as a precursor to the proof of our main theorem.\\

+The resonance method with a similar resonator was used by Aistleitner, Munsch, Peyrot and the second author \cite{Chris3} to establish large values of Dirichlet $L$-functions $L(s,\chi)$ with a given conductor $q$ at $s=1$.
+Perhaps, a similar method can also be used to establish large values over more general orthogonal families of $L$-functions in $\mathbb{G}$.\\